Teradata/stacki/test-framework/README.md

     ./run-tests.sh --system stacki-5.1rc2-sles12.x86_64.disk1.iso --extra-isos=stacki-5.1rc2-sles11.x86_64.disk1.iso

+By default, code coverage reports will not be generated.
+To turn on report generation, you can use the flag:

+    --coverage

-By default, code coverage reports will be generated in the `reports` directory, in `unit` and `integration` subdirectories for those types of tests.
-To turn off this report generation, you can use the flag:
+The reports can be found in the `reports` directory, in `unit` and `integration` subdirectories for those types of tests.

-    --no-cov

 You can destroy the Python virtualenv and clean up the project by running: